Palm Springs’ Small Hotels: Dine as Well as Stay

 The dining tables in the dimly lit room with a purple glow were close together and everyone was having fun.
 We enjoyed icy martinis and a shrimp cocktail before dinner.
 Linda ordered steak and I had a scrumptious pasta dish made with vegetables, shrimp and dried tomatoes.

-The Restaurant Week menu looks equally enticing and features such interesting dishes as the Purple Pear Salad made of pears poached in port, and served with goat cheese and candied pecans; Honey Glazed Salmon with purple mashed potatoes; and Creekside New York steak served with blue cheese, grilled onions, fondant potatoes and grilled zucchini, accompanied by a peppercorn whiskey sauce.
+Other enticing dishes on the menu included the Purple Pear Salad made of pears poached in port, and served with goat cheese and candied pecans; Honey Glazed Salmon with purple mashed potatoes; and Creekside New York steak served with blue cheese, grilled onions, fondant potatoes and grilled zucchini, accompanied by a peppercorn whiskey sauce.
 (Linda ordered this steak dish and loved it.)
-Three dessert options are offered, including a uniquely delicious pineapple upside down cake.
-A three-course dinner during restaurant week is only $39.
+We also tried a uniquely delicious pineapple upside down cake.

 The Purple Room opens at 4 p.m.
 Tuesday through Sunday, September through late July.
 There is no charge for entertainment (6:30 to 9:30) on Tuesdays, Wednesdays and Thursdays.
 Special ticketed shows are presented on Fridays and Saturdays.
 Every Sunday night, Purple Room owner Michael Holmes presents The Judy Show, an hysterical parody of the famous 1963 television show.
 Details for purchasing tickets and making reservations are on the Purple Room’s website.